TownyAdvanced/TownyResources/README.md

      - PVP: **YES**.
 However ... such sieges usually upset players who want to treat the game as strategy and/or roleplay-lite, as it "breaks their bubble".
      - Plunder Money: **YES**.
 However ... money is usually regarded by players as less satifying & less useful than the acquisition of material resources.
    - *TownyResources* fixes this problem by transforming Resources into a good reason to start a war.
-      - The wisdom of this is demonstrated by the success of the *Civilization* series of games, which also provides generated-terrain & sandbox geopolitical strategy, and in which:
+      - The wisdom of this is demonstrated by the success of the *Civilization* series of games, which also use generated-terrain & sandbox geopolitical strategy, and in which:
  <br> "***Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5))"***
 2. Assists **Town Building:**
     - Town resources are automatically produced by the town itself.